 Fuselier Spelling Variations

 Spelling variations of this family name include: Fusil, Fusilier, Fuselier and others.

 Early Notables of the Fuselier family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Fuselier Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Fuselier Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Fuselier Settlers in United States in the 20th Century